 Prairie Grouse Research & Management

-WEST’s current work on prairie grouse species is highlighted by the range-wide population estimate of lesser prairie-chickens, development of the first ever greater sage- grouse habitat conservation bank, and leading research on estimating impacts from wind energy development to greater sage-grouse.
+Because our employees are experts on state conservation plans, management plans, and the regulations that exist throughout the prairie grouse range, they are able to help clients navigate efficiently through these processes.
+Highlights of WEST’s current work on prairie grouse species include estimating the range-wide population of lesser prairie-chickens, development of the first ever greater sage grouse habitat conservation bank, and leading research on estimating impacts to greater sage grouse from wind energy development.